pendulum-project/nts-pool-draft/draft-nts-pool.md

 Throughout the text, the terms client and server will refer to those roles in an NTS Key Exchange session as specified in {{RFC8915}}.
 Please note that this means that the pool itself operates in both roles: As a server towards users of the pool, and as a client towards the downstream time sources.

+Where further specificity of the role of a participant is needed, we will use the term user to indicate a user of a pool, the term pool to indicate the pool itself, and downstream time source for the time servers that the pool delegates the actual providing of time to.

 {::boilerplate bcp14-tagged}

 # General pool architecture